johnkerl/miller/docs6/reference-main-online-help.rst

                          See also the fmtnum function within mlr put (mlr --help-all-functions);
                          see also the format-values function.

+    OUTPUT COLORIZATION:
+    Things having colors:
+    * Keys in CSV header lines, JSON keys, etc
+    * Values in CSV data lines, JSON scalar values, etc
+    * "PASS" in regression-test output
+    * "FAIL" in regression-test output
+    * Some online-help strings

+    Rules for coloring:
+    * By default, colorize output only if writing to stdout and stdout is a TTY.
+      Example: color: mlr --csv cat foo.csv
+      Example: no color: mlr --csv cat foo.csv > bar.csv
+      Example: no color: mlr --csv cat foo.csv | less
+    * Default colors were chosen since they look OK with white or black terminal background, and are differentiable with common varieties of human color vision.

+    Mechanisms for coloring:
+    * ANSI escape sequences only.
+Does not work on Windows except on Cygwin.
+    * Requires TERM environment variable to be set to non-empty string.
+    * Doesn't try to check to see whether the terminal is capable of 256-color ANSI vs 16-color ANSI.
+Note that if colors are in the range 0..15 then 16-color ANSI escapes are used, so this is in the user's control.

+    Control of coloring:
+    * Suppression/unsuppression by environment variables:
+      MLR_NO_COLOR=true means don't color even if stdout+tty MLR_ALWAYS_COLOR=true means do color even if not stdout+tty, e.g. piping to less -r
+    * Color choices by environment variables, with values 0..255:
+      MLR_KEY_COLOR, MLR_VALUE_COLOR, MLR_PASS_COLOR, MLR_FAIL_COLOR, MLR_HELP_COLOR
+    * Command-line flags --no-color or -M, --always-color or -C, --pass-color 208, etc.
+    * If environment-variable settings and command-line flags are both provided, the latter take precedence.
+    * Please do mlr --list-colors to see the available color codes.

     OTHER OPTIONS:
       --seed {n} with n of the form 12345678 or 0xcafefeed.
 For put/filter urand()/urandint()/urand32().